 - WDEL produces seven hours of locally-originated all-news product each weekday, with another three consecutive hours on Saturday mornings.

-- WDEL has its own in-house traffic reporters.
+- WDEL has Delaware’s only three-person, on-the-road team of traffic reporters.

-- WDEL is the only radio station in the state of Delaware that has full-time sports reporter.
+- WDEL is the only radio station in the state of Delaware that has full-time sports reporters.

 - WDEL produces semi-regular “High School Journalists and Communicator” shows – giving local high school students the opportunity to talk about issues in their schools and how “real world” issues are affecting them.

-- The WDEL News team was proud to participate in our annual Help Our Kids Radiothon fundraiser for A.I. duPont Hospital for Children.
+Help Our Kids Radiothon – The WDEL News team was proud to participate in this annual radio fundraiser for A.I. duPont Hospital for Children.
 Over the course of the broadcast’s two days at the hospital, WDEL’s news anchors and reporters presented compelling stories and interviews with children and parents who have unfortunately needed to use the hospital’s services.
-At the end of our 25-hours on the air, we are proud to say $265,202 was raised for the hospital – money that is desperately needed as the cost of operating the hospital continues to rise.
+At the end of our 25-hours on the air, we are proud to say $345,982 was raised for the hospital – money that is desperately needed as the cost of operating the hospital continues to rise.
 100% of the money was being designated to care for children.

 WDEL also prides itself in being a leader in the broadcast journalism community.
 WDEL Director of News & Programming Chris Carl is a former Chairman of the Radio Television Digital News Association/Foundation, three-time past-president of the Chesapeake Associated Press Broadcasters Association, past president of the Delaware Coalition for Open Government, and three-time chairman of the Bar-Bench-Media Conference of Delaware.
-WDEL Assistant News Director Amy Cherry is a past president of the Chesapeake AP Broadcasters Association and a former President of the Society of Professional Journalists Delaware Chapter.
-WDEL Senior Correspondent Allan Loudell is a past president of the Chesapeake AP Broadcasters Association and vice-president of the Delaware Press Association.
-WDEL reporter Mark Fowser is a three-term President of the Delaware Press Association and past president of the Chesapeake AP Broadcasters Association.
+WDEL Assistant News Director Amy Cherry is the President of the Chesapeake AP Broadcasters Assoc. and a former President of the Society of Professional Journalists Delaware Chapter.
+WDEL Senior Correspondent Allan Loudell is a vice-president of the Delaware Press Association.
+WDEL reporter Mark Fowser is a two-term President of the Delaware Press Association.